quotidian-ennui/bitbucket-pr/README.md

-  checkout          : check out a pull request in git co                : alias for checkout message           : copy a reasonable message to the clipboard for merging a PR squash-merge      : merge the PR using the message from 'squash-msg' merge-after-build : squash merge the PR after all the builds are successful
+  checkout          : check out a pull request in git co                : alias for checkout message           : copy a reasonable message to the clipboard for merging a PR squash-merge      : merge the PR using the message from 'message' merge-after-build : squash merge the PR after all the builds are successful
                       - this is an implicit squash-merge -D approve           : approve a PR (though should you from the CLI?)